antonio-dibacco/iap_nucleo_stm32f103_cubemx/README.md

 # iap_nucleo_stm32f103_cubemx
-In Application Programming for nucleo stm32f103rb using Cube MX.
+In Application Programming for nucleo stm32f103rb using Cube MX and UART.
 Like the ST IAP it presents a menu where you can load a new firmware at APPLICATION_ADDRESS (0x08008000) in flash.
 This project is for AC6 studio and the initial processor configuration is done using Cube MX.